uheerme/looset-landing/_posts/2020-08-07-an-architecture.md

 I'll tell you some of my opinions about Software Architecture and what are our plans for Looset.

-It'll watch you source files changes to show in real time a dependencies diagram and Code Block viewer independent of the filesystem.
+It'll watch your source files changes to show in real time a dependencies diagram and Code Block viewer independent of the filesystem.
 Check it out on the [main page](https://jponline.github.io/looset-landing/).

 We haven't started to work in Looset yet, but I've thought a bit about its architecture.
 I believe the "building" metaphor is bad when talking about software, I prefer the "grow" metaphor.
 When we think about our software as a living organism that needs constant care we make better decisions about it.